brichards21/SMSDiscordSpam/index.md

-Oftentimes, these types of messages will try to taken advantage of the victim by fear mongering them and/or accusing them of something heinous, threatening the victims social status or reputation if the victim doesn’t act quickly.
+Oftentimes, these types of messages will try to taken advantage of the victim by fear mongering them and/or accusing them of something heinous, threatening the victim’s social status or reputation if the victim doesn’t act quickly.
 It’s important to realize when a spammer is trying to manipulate the vulnerability of a victim.